CSM Cetatea Suceava: From Spartac to CSM (1950–1997)

-CSM Suceava was founded on 19 July 1972, incorporating the sections of football, track and field, rugby, and volleyball.
-During the years, more sections were added and offered to its members, among them archery, baseball, boxing, Greco-Roman wrestling, handball, ice hockey, rowing, speed skating, and swimming.
-The current setup includes archery, boxing, ice hockey, rugby, track and field, volleyball, and wrestling.
+CSM Suceava was founded on 19 July 1972, incorporating football, track and field, rugby, and volleyball sections.
+Over the years, more sections were added and made available to its members, including archery, baseball, boxing, Greco-Roman wrestling, handball, ice hockey, rowing, speed skating, and swimming.
+The current structure includes archery, boxing, ice hockey, rugby, track and field, volleyball, and wrestling.

-Being one of the founding sections, the football team rose through the ranks of the Romanian league system before eventually gaining promotion to the Divizia A at the end of the 1986–87 season.
-However, competition there proved to be too strong and relegation back to Divizia B was the logical consequence, a league in which the team played for the rest of its existence.
-Before the 1993–94 season, the name was changed to Bucovina Suceava, after the name of the region Bukovina.
+As one of the founding sections, the football team rose through the ranks of the Romanian league system before eventually gaining promotion to Divizia A at the end of the 1986–87 season.
+However, the competition proved too strong, and the team was relegated back to Divizia B, a league in which it played for the remainder of its existence.
+Before the 1993–94 season, the club was renamed Bucovina Suceava, after the historical region of Bukovina.

-In the summer of 1997, Foresta Fălticeni was moved from Fălticeni to Suceava and renamed as Foresta Suceava, thus ending the CSM era.
+In the summer of 1997, Foresta Fălticeni was moved from Fălticeni to Suceava and renamed Foresta Suceava, thus bringing the CSM era to an end.